Hank Aaron: Negro and minor leagues

-In 1953, the Braves promoted him to the Jacksonville Braves, their Class-A affiliate in the South Atlantic League.
+In 1953, the Braves promoted Aaron to the Jacksonville Braves, their Class-A affiliate in the South Atlantic League.
 Helped by Aaron's performance, the Braves won the league championship that year.
 Aaron led the league in runs (115), hits (208), doubles (36), RBIs (125), total bases (338), and batting average (.362).
 He won the league's Most Valuable Player Award, and had such a dominant year that one sportswriter was prompted to say, "Henry Aaron led the league in everything except hotel accommodations."
 Aaron's time with the Braves did not come without problems.
 He was one of the first Black Americans to play in the league.
 The 1950s were a period of racial segregation in parts of the United States, especially the southeastern portion of the country.
 When Aaron traveled around Jacksonville, Florida, and the surrounding areas, he was often separated from his team because of Jim Crow laws.
 In most circumstances, the team was responsible for arranging housing and meals for its players, but Aaron often had to make his own arrangements.
 The Braves' manager, Ben Geraghty, tried his best to help Aaron on and off the field.
 Former Braves minor league player and sportswriter Pat Jordan said, "Aaron gave [Geraghty] much of the credit for his own swift rise to stardom."

 That same year, Aaron met his future wife, Barbara Lucas.
 The night they met, Lucas decided to attend the Braves' game.
 Aaron singled, doubled, and hit a home run in the game.
-On October 6, Aaron and Lucas married.
-In 1958, Aaron's wife noted that during the off-season he liked "to sit and watch those shooting westerns".
-He also enjoyed cooking and fishing.
+On October 6, Aaron and Lucas got married.
+In 1958, Aaron's wife noted that during the offseason, he liked "to sit and watch those shooting westerns".
+Aaron also enjoyed cooking and fishing.

 Aaron spent the winter of 1953 playing in Puerto Rico.
 Mickey Owen, the team's manager, helped Aaron with his batting stance.
 Until then, Aaron had hit most pitches to left field or center field, but after working with Owen, Aaron was able to hit the ball more effectively all over the field.
 During his stay in Puerto Rico, Owen also helped Aaron transition from second base to the outfield.
 Aaron had not played well at second base, but Owen noted that Aaron could catch fly balls and throw them well from the outfield to the infield.

 The stint in Puerto Rico also allowed Aaron to avoid being drafted into military service.
 Though the Korean War was over, people were still being drafted.
 The Braves were able to speak to the draft board, making the case that Aaron could be the player to integrate the Southern Association the following season with the Atlanta Crackers.
 The board appears to have been convinced, as Aaron was not drafted.